6 Principles of Persuasion That Can Convince Anyone To Do Anything

 - Trappings – Accessories/indirect cues that accompany authoritative roles

-We assume that things that are difficult to obtain are usually better than those that are easily available.
-We link availability to quality.
+We tend to assume that things that are difficult to obtain are usually better than those that are easily available.

 You can learn to trigger your customers’ sense of urgency with these methods: